Grocery Store Email Marketing Strategy: The Ultimate Guide (2022)

 Other alternatives to monetary incentives might also interest people.
 You could provide updates about incoming special store offers for email subscribers or deliver useful resources such as recipes.

-To grow your list, you can also include a QR code at the bottom of your receipts encouraging people to sign up from the leisure of their home.
+To grow your list, you can also use a QR code at the bottom of your receipts encouraging people to sign up from the leisure of their home.
 In this way, they can effortlessly scan the code with their mobile device and reap the benefits.

 If your store owns social media pages, be sure to share your signup form there to increase email subscriptions.